-Cabin Crochet is published by BMS and contains clear, easy to follow instructions for making your own lace edging, using the pattern for lace from narrowboat Friendship, and charts for five more similar designs.
+Cabin Crochet is published by WMS (formerly BMS) and contains clear, easy to follow instructions for making your own lace edging, using the pattern for lace from narrowboat Friendship, and charts for five more similar designs.

 Boatwoman’s Bonnet is published by the society and contains clear, easy to follow instructions for making your own bonnet pattern and bonnet

 Boatman’s Spiderweb Belt is published by the society and contains clear, easy to follow instructions for making your own embroidered belt.